 Letters to the editor referring to a recent AJPH article are encouraged up to 3 months after the article's appearance.
 By submitting a letter to the editor, the author gives permission for its publication in AJPH.
 Letters should not duplicate material being published or submitted elsewhere.
 The editors reserve the right to edit and abridge letters and to publish responses.
 Text is limited to 400 words and 7 references.
 Submit online at www.editorialmanager. com/ajph.
-Queries should be addressed to the Editor-in-Chief, Alfredo Morabia, MD, PhD, at editorajph@apha.
+Queries should be addressed to the Editor-in-Chief, Alfredo Morabia, MD.
+PhD, at editorajph@apha.

-affected children and led to lost opportunities to bolster pediatric health policy.1 But it is important to highlight some key distinctions that can help us learn from these pivotal public health events.
+affected children and led to lost opportunities to bolster pediatric health policy.
+1 But it is important to highlight some key distinctions that can help us learn from these pivotal public health

-First, although the authors draw some interesting parallels as to how children in Philadelphia, Pennsylvania, especially, and by implication other areas of the nation, experienced COVID-19, the "chaotic" environment existing in 1918era Philadelphia may not have adeguately represented the entire nation.
-Philadelphia was among the hardest hit US cities during 1918 owing in part to the stance at the time of the city's key leaders; its death rate during the pandemic exceeded that of nearly every other major US city.^{2,3} Likewise, during COVID-19, differing state and local policy choices to some degree appear to have either mitigated or exacerbated COVID effects.4

-Second, although intended at the time to curb COVID-19 transmission, such efforts as school closures, lockdowns, and social distancing had drastic effects on youth mental health, education, economic opportunities, and social development both in the United States and in lower- and middle-income nations.^{5,6} Lessons learned may include being better prepared for future emergencies by considering access to technology and broadband among youths, school meals, and other needs.
+First, although the authors draw some interesting parallels as to how children in Philadelphia, Pennsylvania, especially, and by implication other areas of the nation, experienced COVID-19, the "chaotic" environment existing in 1918era Philadelphia may not have adequately represented the entire nation.
+Philadelphia was among the hardest hit US cities during 1918 owing in part to the stance at the time of the city's key leaders; its death rate during the pandemic exceeded that of nearly every other major US city.^{2,3} Likewise, during COVID-19, differing state and local policy choices to some degree appear to have either mitigated or exacerbated COVID effects.4 and social distancing had drastic effects on youth mental health, education, economic opportunities, and social development both in the United States and in lower- and middle-income nations.
+5,6 Lessons learned may include being better prepared for future emergencies by considering access to technology and broadband among youths, school meals, and other needs.
 In addition, it is vital to fully consider, even during disasters and emergencies, public health policy impacts on vulnerable populations, local and regional contexts, and socioeconomic consequences.